Return to the tutorial menu.

 The following cancers are seen with increased frequency in persons who are overweight:

 A third to half of cases of endometrial carcinoma occur in women with a BMI >29.
-Breast cancer risk is increased with obesity only for women who are postmenopausal.
+Breast cancer risk is increased with obesity mainly for women who are postmenopausal.
 Half of cases of breast carcinoma in postmenopausal women occur in association with a BMI of >29.
 Risks for cancers of the lung, colon/rectum, and breast are diminished with healthy lifesytle/dietary patterns.
 (National Task Force, 2000) (Mai et al, 2005)

 For persons who are grossly overweight (BMI >40) the risks are greater, with death rates from all cancers for men more than 52% and for women more than 62% greater than in persons of normal weight.
 The range of cancer types is broad, including esophagus, colon, rectum, liver, gallbladder, pancreas, kidney, non-Hodgkin lymphoma, and multiple myeloma in both men and women.
 In, prostate and stomach cancers are more frequent with increasing BMI, while in women breast, uterus, cervix, and ovarian cancers are more frequent.
 (Calle et al, 2003)